redrain-wang/vmware-server/readme.txt

-create a new branch is quick & simple in master crete a new branch is quick
+1create a new branch is quick & simple in master crete a new branch is quick
 5555555
 444444